computational-genomics-lab/galEupy/README.md

 For eg, for the isolate Phytophthora melonis strain CJ26, the basename would be Phymel_CJ26.
 The corresponding files for this isolate are therefore Phymel_CJ26.fna, Phymel_CJ26_with_product_name.gff3 and Phymel_CJ26_eggnog.emapper.annotations respectively.

-To test the pipeline, the genomic files hosted in the Google Drive link must be extracted.
+- To test the pipeline, the "test_datasets.zip" file hosted in the Google Drive link must be extracted in the **current** directory which is "**galEupy**".
-It needs to be placed in a directory called "**genomes**" in the current directory, where this particular README.md file is located.
+- Prepare the configuration files (database.ini and web.ini) in the current directory.
+Sample config files have been provided in the "test_datasets" directory.
+You can move them to the current "galEupy" directory and modify them according to the instructions provided in this README.md file.
+- Rename "test_datasets" to "**genomes**".

 ### Running uploader pipeline
  A pipeline has been written in bash, called "upload_genomes_pipeline.sh", which is present in this particular directory.
 It requires the following files for each organism strain :